 232 Third Street

 Brooklyn, New York 11215

 Yo Mirage (Arctic), 2013

 [Mirage Box: birch plywood, laser cut chipboard, silver metallic paint, 20 x 16 x 16 inches each]

-I think I know why people in movies talk to mirages.
-In this age of remote social interaction, it seems perfectly right to try to want to communicate with a distant, semi-virtual entity like a mirage.
-It's kind of like reaching out to touch a 3d object in the movie theater.
+I know why people in movies talk to mirages.
+In this age of remote social interaction, it seems perfectly right to try to communicate with a distant, ‘unreal' thing like a mirage.

-These "mirage boxes" contain short texts that I've written to mirages.
-The artwork, completely analog, uses a simple dot pattern and natural light to make the horizontal "dash font" shimmer as the viewer moves around the piece.
-The words that appear in the lower of the two stacked boxes are upside down refractions of the words in the upper box.
+These "mirage boxes" contain short texts directly addressing mirages.
+The artwork, completely analog, uses a simple dot pattern and natural light to make the cut out "dash font" shimmer as the viewer moves around the piece.
+The words that appear in the lower of the two stacked boxes are refractions of the words in the upper box.

 [Like most documentation of "live" events and objects, the stills don't do it justice.
 Please see the video documentation for a better representation of the piece.
 The mirage effect can been seen from a distance too.]